Program

 Biography: Jussara M Almeida is a Full Professor at the Universidade Federal de Minas Gerais, Brazil, where she currently leads the Social Computing Laboratory (LOCUS) at the Department of Computer Science.
 She holds a Ph.D. from the University of Wisconsin-Madison (US) and is a former affiliate member of the Brazilian Academy of Sciences.
 Her main research interests include social computing, user behavior analysis, as well as performance analysis and modeling of large-scale distributed systems.

-Marcos Kalinovski — PUC Rio de Janeiro
+Marcos Kalinowski — PUC Rio de Janeiro

 From Requirements to Code: Assessing the Impact of Foundation Models on Software Development